Guinea Pig Transport Box

 Getting used to the transport box

-Often the transport box often appears when it is necessary and that is of course also logical.
+The transport box often appears when it is needed and that is of course also logical.
 However, it can be useful to let the guinea pig become familiar with the transport box early on.
 In this way the animals will experience no or less stress if they have to be transported in it.
 The introduction to the transport box can be done in a very simple way, for example by placing the box in the run so that the animals can use it as a shelter.

 Step-by-step plan Letting guinea pig get used to the transport box